Meadow Croft

 Using John E. Roosevelt's ledgers, family photos, and evidence left in the house, Bayport-Blue Point Heritage Association was able to have a furnishing report prepared that became the guide to restoring the house.
 Reproduction wallpaper and carpets were purchased, as well as period antiques.
 The Roosevelt family generously donated original pieces, most notably the beautiful grand piano.
 The Loughlin family returned the original dining room table and chairs, at which President Theodore Roosevelt, John Roosevelt’s famous cousin, had lunch with the family in 1903.

-Meadow Croft is open for tours Saturdays and Sundays from 2-4, June through October.
-Group and specialty tours can be arranged by contacting us via our CONTACT page.
+Meadow Croft is open for tours Saturdays and Sundays from 2pm-4pm, June through October.
+Group and specialty tours can be arranged by contacting us via our contact page.
 As Meadow Croft is a Suffolk County Park, the grounds are open year-round.

 House Tours